wso2/docs-mi/en/docs/get-started/key-concepts.md

 #### Templates

-A Template is a reusable configuration that help streamline and simplify the creation and management of [sequences](#sequences) and [endpoints](#endpoints).
+A Template is a reusable configuration that helps streamline and simplify the creation and management of [sequences](#sequences) and [endpoints](#endpoints).
 Templates allow developers to abstract common logic and reuse it across multiple services, reducing redundancy and ensuring consistency in configurations.

 See the [Templates]({{base_path}}/reference/synapse-properties/template-properties) documentation for more information.